-This board is comprised of a minimum of 6 members, representative of University staff, faculty, and administrators.
+This board is comprised of members representative of University staff, faculty, and administrators.
 The members are convened in discrete committees, according to due process of conduct hearing and appeal.

-The hearing subcommittee is comprised of a minimum of 3 members, including a Chair (decision-maker).
-The appeal subcommittee is comprised of a minimum of 3 members, including a Chair (decision-maker).
+The hearing subcommittee is comprised of at least 2 members, including a Chair (decision-maker).
+The appeal subcommittee is comprised of at least 2 members, serving as decision-maker sfor the grounds of appeal.